Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Abstract

 \section{Abstract}

 Platooning of autonomous vehicles has the potential to increase safety and fuel efficiency on highways.
-The goal of platooning is to have each vehicle drive at some speed (set by the leader) while maintaining a safe distance from its neighbors.
+The goal of platooning is to have each vehicle drive at a specified speed (set by the leader) while maintaining a safe distance from its neighbors.
 Many prior works have analyzed various controllers for platooning, most commonly linear feedback and distributed model predictive controllers.
 In this work, we introduce an algorithm for learning a stable, safe, distributed controller for a heterogeneous platoon.
-Our algorithm relies on recent developments in learning neural network stability and safety certificates.
+Our algorithm relies on recent developments in learning neural network stability certificates.
 We train a controller for autonomous platooning in simulation and evaluate its performance on hardware with a platoon of four F1Tenth vehicles.
 We then perform further analysis in simulation with a platoon of 100 vehicles.
 Experimental results demonstrate the practicality of the algorithm and the learned controller by comparing the performance of the neural network controller to linear feedback and distributed model predictive controllers.

-\section{INTRODUCTION}
+\section{Introduction}

 In safety-critical systems where performance guarantees are of paramount importance, adoption of learning-based controllers has understandably been slow.
 This is because most learning-based controllers, up until recently, have not had the ability to provide performance guarantees over the range of scenarios the system can expect to encounter.
-Recent work in learning controllers, safety certificates, and stability certificates has opened the door for learning safe and reliable controllers for safety-critical systems \cite{dawson2023learncertificates}.
-As we consider using these controllers in real systems, however, developing algorithms that will learn controllers that translate well from the simulated model to the real world is critical.
-Further, for these methods to work on multi-agent systems, it will be necessary to develop algorithms that scale well as the number of agents increases.
+Recent work in learning controllers, safety certificates, and stability certificates has opened the door for learning reliable controllers for safety-critical systems~\cite{dawson2023learncertificates}.
+As we consider using these controllers in real systems, however, developing algorithms that will learn controllers that translate well from simulation to the real world is critical.
+Furthermore, for these methods to work on multi-agent systems, it will be necessary to develop algorithms that scale as the number of agents increases.